FAQs for LLMs

 - The nature of each course’s exam or paper requirements

 - Personal or family commitments you may have during the semester

 - As to the number of courses, most people take between four and five courses a semester.

 What are the courses that “everyone” takes?

 There are no classes that all LLM students take outside the Summer Program.
-In terms of the largest percentage of students taking a course, Corporations is taken by a majority of graduating LLMs as is Common Law Contracts for Civil Lawyers and Legal Writing for LLMs.
+In terms of the largest percentage of students taking a course, Corporations is taken by a majority of graduating LLMs.
 Securities Regulation is also very popular.